ligato/cn-infra/db/keyval/filedb/reader/README.md

 # Filesystem reader

-Reader exposes API to work with OS file system, like file path verification, transforming configuration from files or validation.
+Reader exposes API to work with OS file system, like file path verification, transforming configuration from files, validation and file system notification event watching.

 Package `fsnotify` is used to obtain events.
-File validator currently checks following:

-* ignores empty events (path is an empty string)
-* ignores older revisions (backups) of given file (with '~' at the end of the file name)
-* ignores all temporary files with extension '.sw*'
-* ignores full-numeric file names (created by some editors where the file is opened)
+The file validator currently supports only files with `.json` or `.yaml` extensions.
+Files with proper data, but without extension are ignored.